How to Install FFmpeg on Fedora Linux

 libavutil 59.
 39.100 / 59.
 39.100

-After installing FFmpeg from RPM Fusion, install the GStreamer multimedia framework complements.
+After installing FFmpeg from RPM Fusion, install the GStreamer multimedia codecs.
 GStreamer powers media playback in GNOME applications, Firefox, and other desktop programs.
-Without these codecs, browser videos and desktop media players will fail on proprietary formats even though FFmpeg works from the command line:
+Without these codecs, browser videos and desktop media players may fail on proprietary formats even though FFmpeg works from the command line.

-Once FFmpeg is installed, configure hardware acceleration to improve performance.
-Hardware acceleration offloads video encoding and decoding to your GPU, significantly improving FFmpeg performance for transcoding tasks.
-Install the appropriate driver for your hardware.
+Hardware acceleration offloads video encoding and decoding to your GPU, improving FFmpeg performance for transcoding tasks.
+Install the driver package that matches your hardware.

 sudo dnf install intel-media-driver